-A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
+Analysis Statement: excellent shape.
+KECSD's maintenance and operations team continue to follow district guidelines, which have kept our facilities in description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from eflections on prior p KECSD will continue e with the goals and actions in prior years, as they have been effective.